jiayihu/billy/README.md

 **Billy** is a web application for making invoices easier and faster, built as a way to learn Angular 2.

 The stack of technologies used for this project is the following:
-- Angular 2
+- Angular 2 with Typescript
-- Typescript
 - RxJS
+- Redux
-- Webpack
+- Firebase
 - Bootstrap 4
 - CSS next
+- Webpack

 > The project is still a Work in Progress, but you can run it if you wish to have a look to nice features like Boostrap 4 or CSS variables.